rstriekwold/13NovemberExercises/14__exercise-data-driven-testing/README.md

 2. Open file **datadriver-suite-test-template.robot** and run the test cases outside of live testing

-# Using a template within a test case
+# Use a template within a test case

 1. In folder **14__exercise-data-driven-testing**, create file test-case-test-template.robot and copy the contents from here [test-case-test-template.robot](test-case-test-template.robot)

 2. Open file **datadriver-suite-test-template.robot** and run the test cases outside of live testing

+# Use an alternately formatted CSV File

+1. In folder **14__exercise-data-driven-testing**, create file datadriver-alternate-csv-format.robot and copy the contents from here [datadriver-alternate-csv-format.robot](datadriver-alternate-csv-format.robot)

+2. On your desktop, create a new file Leads.csv and copy the contents from here [Leads.csv](Leads.csv)

+3. Navigate to suite **exercise 14 data driven testing** and locate the Test Data section in the top-right of the screen.

+4. Click "upload" and navigate through the next few prompts:

+    1. Choose your Leads.csv file

+    2. Click "Next"

+    3. Click "Send"

+    4. Click "Close"

+5. Under the Test Data section, select **Leads.csv**.
+Click "Save"

+6. Use Advanced Options to set the execution parameter --include for "alternate CSV", then click Run

 # Two options you can use for Individual Test Debugging

-1. For **datadriver-suite-test-template.robot** assign a tag to the test case
+1. Comment Test Template and Add ***variables***

-2. Upload the CSV file, select a row and click live test.
+2. Select Uploaded file and select a row and debug